 Due to the challenge of filling slots for summer camp in late spring, refunds for summer camp sessions will only be issued up until April 30th.
 No refunds can be issued after April 30th.
 This date was moved up from April 15th in prior years.

-There is no cancellation fee for refunds on registration weekend (Jan 12th and 13th).
-There is a $30 fee for each cancellation/refund between January 14th and February 28th.
+There will be a $30 fee + processing fees for each cancellation/refund between January 14th and February 28th.

 For spring, winter and fall classes, refunds can be issued up to 14 days before a session begins with no fee.